-CONCENTRATION problems can waste valuable study time, create gaps in your knowledge and understanding, keep you from finishing assignments on time, and make you feel even more stressed out and time-crunched.
+Lack of CONCENTRATION can waste valuable study time, create gaps in your knowledge and understanding, keep you from finishing assignments on time, and make you feel stressed out and time-crunched.

 Keep a "Worry" notebook.
 Record random distracting thoughts while you work.
-Making a quick note and then returning to your studies keeps you focused and avoids becoming trapped by thoughts like "I'd better do that now before I forget!"
+Making a quick note and then returning to your studies keeps you focused and avoids traps like "I'd better do that now before I forget!"

 Use noise-cancelling headphones.
-Lansdowne Library has seven sets and Interurban has three.
-You can borrow them for two hours.
+You can borrow them from the Camosun libraries for two hours.

 Do you study when you feel energized or when you're exhausted?